dolkensp/unp4k/README.md

 NOTE: The filter does not fully support wildcards.
 To extract files of a certain type, you may use `*.ext` as the filter, but no further wildcard functionality exists.

-# Basic GUI Usage:

-1. Launch `unp4k.gui.exe`
-2. Select `File` > `Open` and browse to your chosen `Data.p4k`
-3. Browse the file structure
-4. Right click to extract/open files

-NOTE: unp4k.gui is early alpha, and has many crashes, and unfinished features.
-Use at your own risk

 # File Format Overview:

 The p4k files used by Star Citizen are Zip archives.